-This makes a fabulous lunch and is easy to bring to work…just throw some in a container or large mason jar, pack a fork and you are good-to-go!
+This makes a fabulous lunch and is easy to bring to work, just throw some in a container or large mason jar, pack a fork and you are good-to-go!

 The spicier the better is my motto when it comes to these, however I do make a non-spicy portion as well for my kiddos.
 I am easing them into hot & spicy foods.
 They are beginning to appreciate spice, especially my son however they are just not on their parents level…YET!

-4-5 scallions, sliced thin both the white and green
+- 4-5 scallions sliced thin both the white and green

-1/2 cup soy sauce
+- 1/2 cup soy sauce

-2 TBS red wine vinegar or rice wine vinegar
+- 2 TBS red wine vinegar or rice wine vinegar

-2 TBS olive oil
+- 2 TBS olive oil

-3 TBS sesame oil (in the Asian section of the grocery store)
+- 3 TBS sesame oil in the Asian section of the grocery store

-1 TBS plus 1 TSP sugar
+- 1 TBS sugar

+- While your salted water comes to boil.
 Make your sauce first by combining the soy sauce, vinegar, olive oil, sesame oil, sugar and chili sauce with garlic.
 Shake vigorously in a mason jar or pop the sauce in your blender for a minute to mix well.